rodriguezmDNA/bioinformaticsAlgorithms/README.md

 # bioinformaticsAlgorithms
-code for Compeau and Pevzners' Bioinformatics Algorithms challenges on Rosalind
+Code for Compeau and Pevzners' Bioinformatics Algorithms challenges on Rosalind